 How long can I stay on my parents’ car insurance?

 It depends.
-While Lee’s situation was an unusual one, unlike other types of insurance, there’s usually no mandated cutoff age for kids to get off their parents’ car insurance.
-(Yes, you can be 40 and still live at home and stay on your ‘rents policy.)
+While Lee’s situation was an unusual one, unlike other types of insurance, like health insurance, there’s usually no mandated cutoff age for kids to get off their parents’ car insurance.

 Can I stay on my parents’ car insurance if I move out?

-- Attend college and live at home, or at least part-time (i.e., during summer and winter breaks);
+Usually, you’re considered a dependent if you attend college and live at home, or at least part-time (i.e., during summer and winter breaks) or drive a car that your parent owns and insure.

 But in the case that you still live at home and buy a car, if you are considered the vehicle owner, then you’ll probably need to purchase your own car insurance.